loiclabache/RogerLabache_2023_LanguAging/README.md

 The atlas used in the paper is available in the `Atlas` folder.

-- The **Language-and-Memory atlas** provide an atlas in standardized MNI volume space of 74 sentence- and memory-related areas (37 by hemisphere).
+- The **Language-and-Memory atlas** provides an atlas in standardized MNI volume space of 74 sentence- and memory-related areas (37 by hemisphere).
 The Language-and-Memory atlas encompasses the core regions that compose the stable components for language and memory.
   The Language-and-Memory atlas is composed of multiple brain regions